RyanMontville/reading-list/README.md

 # reading-list
 Back in 2021 I set a goal for myself to read a book a month.
 In 2022 I got an ereader and started reading even more books.
 I built this Astro app to help me keep track of the books I have read since I started my challange.
+This app is also allowing me to learn how to create web apps using the Astro framework.